Fuyu Persimmon Gingerbread Bundt Cake, “Jewels From My Grove, Persimmons, Kumquats & Blood Oranges”

 Sometimes you might even encounter a whole new sensation quite pleasurable to taste, and end up wondering how you ever missed it.
 And this is how it transpired for me in the recent tasting and preparation of the Fuyu Persimmon,

-I might have missed out too on this delicious experience if it hadn’t been for Amy at Chefs Press who had recently contacted me on their newest cookbook for its review, “Jewels From My Grove, Persimmons, Kumquats & Blood Oranges, Reflections and Recipes” by Helene Beck.
+I might have missed out on this delicious experience too if it hadn’t been for Amy at Chefs Press who had recently contacted me on their newest cookbook for its review, “Jewels From My Grove, Persimmons, Kumquats & Blood Oranges, Reflections and Recipes” by Helene Beck.

-I should admit that despite the current trend in cookbook publishing, I’m not really a fan of single subject cookbooks, but then, as in life, there are exceptions to every rule, and this cookbook, outside of the fact that I could have read more and more on the interesting life and experiences surrounding Beck Grove, the place that Helene Beck and her husband, Robert, completely transformed beginning shortly after their arrival in 1982, has me quite smitten.
+I should admit that despite the current trend in cookbook publishing, I’m not really a fan of single subject cookbooks, but there are exceptions to every rule and this cookbook outside of the fact that I could have read more and more on the interesting life and experiences surrounding Beck Grove, the place that Helene Beck and her husband, Robert, completely transformed beginning shortly after their arrival in 1982, had me quite smitten.

 Within the first section of recipes contained in the book shares persimmons, which is my focus today as they have recently made their seasonal appearance.
 One special feature of the Persimmon is the use of its puree easily wizzed up in your food processor after removing the little floral papery lid on top (no need to peel the fruit) that may then be frozen for future use as I’ve done, and in sharing with you today one of the recipes from the book, Fuyu Persimmon Gingerbread Bundt Cake.
 Oh my goodness.
 So delicious.

 As you might be aware, I know my way around the Asian and International markets fairly well.

 Sometime around early fall each year, for years, at the corner entrance of the market there are stacked cases of Fuyu Persimmons halfway to the ceiling.